-Lip balms are used worldwide, in all regions; people from all ethnicities use it in some form.
+Lip balms are used worldwide, and in all regions; people from all ethnicities use it in some form.
 Lip balms have always been there, maybe not in the current modern form.
 In ancient times maybe modern technology was not there but people still used to get chapped lips.
 They used:

 - Animal fats